google/jax-cfd/README.md

 JAX-CFD is currently focused on unsteady turbulent flows:

+- *Spatial discretization*:
-- *Spatial discretization*: Finite volume/difference methods on a staggered grid (the "Arakawa C" or "MAC" grid) with pressure at the center of each cell and velocity components defined on corresponding faces.
+  - *Finite volume/difference* methods on a staggered grid (the "Arakawa C" or "MAC" grid) with pressure at the center of each cell and velocity components defined on corresponding faces.
+  - *Pseudospectral* methods for vorticity which use anti-aliasing filtering techniques for non-linear terms to maintain stability.
 - *Temporal discretization*: Currently only first-order temporal discretization, using explicit time-stepping for advection and either implicit or explicit time-stepping for diffusion.